TYPO3-Documentation/TYPO3CMS-Guide-HowToDocument/Documentation/GeneralConventions/Format.rst

    * new lines are important, e.g. before, after and between bullet lists
    * more, see :ref:`rest-common-pitfalls`

-* no out-of-the-box preview that works with our manuals without external tools
 * some people simply hate it